 Research has found that protein synthesis is increased when whey protein was taken 'immediately before resistance exercise'.
 For this reason, try including 25-35 grams of whey protein as the basis for your pre-workout shake.

 Perhaps the most important time for athletes to take whey protein is immediately post-workout.
 This is because you've just put your muscles under a lot of stress and must now provide nutrients for repair and re-growth.
 A fast-acting protein source such as whey protein is a perfect choice.
 Research shows that after a strength based training session your muscles are starved and so have a 'sponge-like' property.
 Scientists believe you can, therefore, absorb more protein at this point compared to any other time of the day.
 Therefore it makes sense to add a large serving of whey protein post workout.
 This will serve as a great basis for your shake and kick-start the recovery process.

-Overnight some people will go several hours without food.
+Overnight some people will go for several hours without food.
 With limited nutrients to your muscles, the muscle may then be forced to turn to amino acid stores to fuel metabolic processes.
-It is recommended to drink a whey protein shake prior to going to bed to stop your muscle from entering a catabolic state.
+It is recommended to drink a Whey Protein shake prior to going to bed to stop your muscle from entering a catabolic state.
 Feeding the body in this way ensures that nutrients are available during the overnight fast and muscle breakdown can be avoided.
-Because of its fast release nature, many nutritionists prefer to recommend casein protein instead of whey protein before bed.
+Because of its fast release nature, many nutritionists prefer to recommend casein protein instead of Whey Protein before bed.
 This provides a tapered release of nutrients to the muscle overnight.